cpappas-hepcom/mod_hepcom_opentable/README.md

 Hepcom OpenTable Module for Joomla 1.5 - jQuery UI
 ==================================================

-Module to display a form compatible with OpenTable.com's reservation system.
+Joomla 1.5 Module to display a form compatible with OpenTable.com's reservation system.
 I altered it to use jQuery UI to display the date picker, as the script provided by OpenTable had some issues with z-indexing etc.

 Can also include the jQuery and jQuery UI scripts and even specify which theme to use.
 All content is loaded from the Google Code repository.